Implementing Inventory Control: Best Practices for Ecommerce Businesses

 - Dissatisfied customers: Having too much inventory can cost you in many ways, but not having enough stock can have even more dire consequences.
 It can cost you customers and sales.

 Inventory control is central to supply chain management.
 The right inventory control system will solve the problems above as well as balance your inventory turnover ratio and free up capital.
+Proper inventory control will also help you closely track inventory KPIs and meet your goals.

 Inventory control policies are the framework that allows your company to meet these goals.
 They determine how your company handles the movement of inventory under its control.
 They start with rules about how raw materials are procured and end with how you manage returns and defects.